 ||Select the specification of the migration link based on your business conditions.
 For the performance and billing details of different specification, see Billing Overview.|

 - On the Set source and target databases page, configure the task, source database, and target database settings.
 After the source and target databases pass the connectivity test, click Create.

-If the connectivity test fails, troubleshoot and fix the problem as prompted and as instructed in Database Connection Check and try again.
+If the connectivity test fails, troubleshoot as prompted or as instructed in Database Connection Check and try again.

 |Setting Type||Configuration Item||Description|

 ||Set a task name that is easy to identify.|

 - Immediate execution: The task will be started immediately after the task verification is passed.